-- (1) Reflects for Mr. Wellborn (i) two times his 2012 base salary, which would be payable over two years following termination, and (ii) 90% of his 2012 base salary for 2012 (to be paid once during each of the two fiscal years following the year in which the termination occurs) in lieu of annual bonus.
-Reflects for Mr. Thiers, 1.85 times his 2012 base salary, payable in a lump sum.
-For purposes of the table, we have assumed that the Company elects to terminate Mr. Thiers' employment immediately in exchange for the lump sum disclosed above, and that Mr. Thiers would not be entitled to any continuation of benefits during the 22-month notice period that would otherwise be required. - (2) Reflects the value, based on 2012 rates, of continued participation in the Company's employee benefit plans for two years following termination. - (3) Reflects for Mr. Wellborn the value of his outstanding RSUs, other than 150,000 RSUs granted pursuant to his employment agreement, in each case based on the closing market price of the Common Stock on December 31, 2012 (\$90.47).
-Of the 150,000 RSUs granted pursuant to Mr. Wellborn's employment agreement, 46,250 of
+- (1) Reflects for Mr. Wellborn (i) two times his 2013 base salary, which would be payable over two years following termination, and (ii) 90% of his base salary for 2013 (to be paid once during each of the two fiscal years following the year in which the termination occurs) in lieu of annual bonus.
+Reflects for Mr. Thiers, 1.85 times his 2013 base salary, payable in a lump sum.
+For purposes of the table, we have assumed that the Company elects to terminate Mr. Thiers' employment immediately in exchange for the lump sum disclosed above, and that Mr. Thiers would not be entitled to any continuation of benefits during the 22-month notice period that would otherwise be required. - (2) Reflects the value, based on 2013 rates, of continued participation in the Company's employee benefit plans for two years following termination. - (3) Reflects for Mr. Wellborn the value of his outstanding RSUs, other than 150,000 RSUs granted pursuant to his employment agreement and other than stock options owned by Mr. Wellborn, in each case based on the closing market price of the Common Stock on December 31, 2012 (\$148.90).
+Of the 150,000 RSUs granted pursuant to Mr. Wellborn's employment agreement, 46,250 of such RSUs would vest in the event of an involuntary termination and 45,000 of such RSUs would vest in the event of achieve of control. - (4) Reflects the value of unvested options and RSUs that vest upon the designated event, in each case based on the closing market price of the Common Stock on December 31, 2013 (\$148.90).
+Pursuant to the 2002 Plan, the 2007 Plan and the 2012 Plan, unvested stock options and RSUs vest upon a change in control and upon the executive's termination of employment due to death or disability, assuming with respect to the 2012 Plan that the executive's employment is terminated without cause or he resigns with good reason (as defined in the 2012 Plan) within one year of the change in control

-- such shares would vest in the event of an involuntary termination and 45,000 of such shares would vest in the event of death or disability as of December 31, 2012.
-All of such shares would vest in the event of a change of control. - (4) Reflects the value of unvested options and RSUs that vest upon the designated event, in each case based on the closing market price of the Common Stock on December 31, 2012 (\$90.47).
-Pursuant to the 2007 Plan, unvested stock options and RSUs vest upon the executive's termination of employment due to death or disability. - (5) Messrs.
-Lorberbaum, Wellborn, Boykin, Thiers and Carson were not retirement eligible on December 31, 2012.
+(5) Messrs.
+Lorberbaum, Wellborn, Boykin, Thiers and Carson were not eligible for retirement on December 31, 2013.